England's right-back options - ranked

 The Three Lions' right-back riches were often the cause of much debate among supporters and journalists alike, with Southgate finding himself under pressure to ditch his favourites and replace them with more offensive-minded options.

-With Southgate having now departed after losing another European Championship final with England and Thomas Tuchel taking over in the new year, questions regarding England's best right-back options will resurface.
+With Southgate departing after losing another European Championship final with England and Thomas Tuchel now at the helm, questions regarding England's best right-back options will resurface.

 Here's how 90min ranks the current runners and riders at right-back.

 Somewhat unbelievably, Wan-Bissaka has still never earned an England cap.
-That speaks to the quality and volume of right-backs that the Three Lions possess at present.
+That speaks to the quality and volume of right-backs that the Three Lions have possessed in recent years and at present.

-The former Manchester United defender has been far from flawless over recent seasons but a move to West Ham United over the summer has offered him the chance to develop a outside of the harsh Old Trafford spotlight.
+The former Manchester United defender was far from flawless during his time at Old Trafford but a move to West Ham United last summer has offered him the chance to develop outside of the harsh Mancunian spotlight.

 6. Ben White

-White's slightly mysterious departure from the 2022 World Cup has seen his stock plummet in terms of England consideration and he supposedly refused to take Southgate's calls.
+White's slightly mysterious departure from the 2022 World Cup saw his stock plummet in terms of England consideration and he supposedly refused to take Southgate's calls.

-The Arsenal defender, who enjoyed an excellent 2023/24 campaign, has also been omitted from interim boss Lee Carsley's squads and his England future is in major doubt.
+The Arsenal defender, who enjoyed an excellent 2023/24 campaign, was also omitted from interim boss Lee Carsley's squads but is reportedly open to a return to the international set-up following Tuchel's appointment.

-James' worst enemy is his own body, with injuries once again wreaking havoc on his game time and development in 2023/24.
+James' worst enemy is his own body, with injuries once again wreaking havoc on his game time and development last season.
 As a result, he missed out on Euro 2024, where he could have been a real asset for England.

 When fit, there are few better full-backs in the Premier League.
-James' power, discipline and technical ability makes him a leading right-back and one that could offer England something unique.
+James' power and technical ability make him a leading right-back (although Enzo Maresca has been intent on using him in midfield recently) and one that could offer England something unique.

 Tuchel got the best out of James during their stint together at Chelsea and will be keen to develop the defender further with the Three Lions.